CarlosCD/cant_wait/test/README.md

-        Rails 3.0.20     Last patchlevel of Rails 3.0 (at this moment) Rails 3.1.12     Last patchlevel of Rails 3.1 Rails 3.2.13     Last patchlevel of Rails 3.2 (many security fixes, last stable version) Rails 4.0.0.rc2  Last Release candidate for Rails 4, the most stable version at this point in time.
+        Rails 3.0.20     Last patchlevel of Rails 3.0 (at this moment) Rails 3.1.12     Last patchlevel of Rails 3.1 Rails 3.2.13     Last patchlevel of Rails 3.2 (many security fixes, last stable version) Rails 4.0.0.rc2  Last Release candidate for Rails 4, the most stable at this point in time.

-Note: in the case of versions of Rails not final yet, they may need to be manually installed before-hand.
+  **Note:** in the case of versions of Rails not final yet, <tt>rake test:bundle<tt /> may complain.
+In those cases you may need to manually install the gems before running the tests.
 For example:

         $ gem install rails --version 4.0.0.rc2 --no-ri --no-rdoc
         $ gem install sass-rails -v 4.0.0.rc2
+        ...

 * PostgreSQL versions 8.3.6 and 9.2.4.